ahdinosaur/vas/README.md

 - `manifest`: an object [muxrpc manifest](https://github.com/ssbc/muxrpc#manifest)
 - `permissions`: an object [muxrpc permissions](https://github.com/ssbc/muxrpc#permissions)
 - `init`: a `init(server, config)` pure function that returns an object of method functions to pass into [`muxrpc`](https://github.com/ssbc/muxrpc)
-- `services`: any recursive sub-services, represented as an `Array` of services
+- `services`: any recursive sub-services

+many `vas` services can refer to a single service or an `Array` of services

 ### `vas = require('vas')`